 - Copyrighted materials without the written permission of the copyright owner;

 - Other materials which are in violation of local, state, or federal laws or which are in violation of University policy.

 Accuracy of Content

-Campus entities represented on the website are responsible for keeping them current by sending updates via the web edit request form.
-The webmaster reserves the right to remove pages from the University’s website which contain outdated and/or inaccurate information.
+Campus entities represented on the website are responsible for keeping them current by sending updates via the website edit request form.
+The digital content specialist reserves the right to remove pages from the University’s website which contain outdated and/or inaccurate information.

-The University of Lynchburg web site is moving as quickly as possible into compliance with federal accessibility standards as provided in Section 508 of the Rehabilitation Act.
+The University of Lynchburg website is moving as quickly as possible into compliance with federal accessibility standards as provided in Section 508 of the Rehabilitation Act.
 New content on the site should comply with these standards.
-A guide from the Federal Access Board is available at http://www.access-board.gov/sec508/guide/1194.22.htm, and a checklist from the W3C is available at http://www.w3.org/TR/WCAG10/full-checklist.html.
+Please refer to About the ICT Accessibility 508 Standards and 255 Guidelines and the W3C Checklist of Checkpoints for Web Content Accessibility Guidelines 1.0 for additional information.

 Content and Formatting

 Faculty Profile Pages

 EMC will create a faculty profile page for each faculty member.

 Profile pages will include: